ReneOlsthoorn/Ground/README.md

 ```
 bswap eax
 ```
-Surely, C# or Java will allow you to insert x86-64 assembly...
+Surely, `C#` or `Java` will allow you to insert x86-64 assembly...
 NOT!!
 In defense of C# and Java, they are both positioned as productivity languages.
 Inserting assembly is a high performance feature.
 So, let's look at high performance languages then.
 There are many to choose from these days.
-For instance the V language.
+For instance the `V language`.
 It has no garbage collection and transpiles to C. Unfortunately there is no focus on assembly in V.
-Second language: Beef.
+Second language: `Beef`.
 No garbage collector.
 C# look-a-like approach.
-The backend is LLVM, so unfortunately no easy assembly.
+The backend is `LLVM`, so unfortunately no easy assembly.
-Third language: Odin.
+Third language: `Odin`.
 But same as Beef, it uses the LLVM backend.
 Odin positions itself as a general purpose language.
 Well, for general purpose software I would recommend C# or Kotlin because they are fast enough (for instance, C# can do parallel execution) and have the most libraries available for all kinds of tasks.
 Microsoft and Java are dominating.
 Also in the job market.
-Python is slower but that's no problem for a scripting language.
+`Python` is slower but that's no problem for a scripting language.
 It can connect to native compiled libraries with relative ease.
 I used to do python in 2003-2004 with Python 2.2 and 2.3 and I loved it.
 It was very easy to make an application with wxWindows.
 But the GIL always felt problematic.
-No blame to Guido for that, because single threading has it's up sides in a scripting language.
+No blame to Guido for that, because single threading natural in a scripting language.
-By the way: a very interesting general purpose programming language is Pharo Smalltalk.
+By the way: a very interesting general purpose programming language is `Pharo` Smalltalk.
 Everything is an object in Smalltalk and the code editor is available in the image.
-I used to be a Smalltalk programmer from 1997-2002 and I still love the language and environment.
+I used to be a `Smalltalk` programmer from 1997-2002 and I still love the language and environment.
-But, back to our search for a high performance language: Wren is a scriping language, Nim transpiles to C. Dart has a garbage collector and is busy with flutter and has no focus on high performance.
-Go also has a garbage collector, but a small one.
+But, back to our search for a high performance language: `Wren` is a scriping language, `Nim` transpiles to C. `Dart` has a garbage collector and is busy with flutter and has no focus on high performance. `Go` also has a garbage collector, but a small one.
 A high performance garbage collector can be faster than reference counting.
-Unfortunately Go does not support inline assembly.
-Go is a systems programming language and those languages want to abstract the CPU away.
+Unfortunately Go does not support inline assembly. `Go` is a systems programming language and those languages want to abstract the CPU away.
-Rust has a LLVM backend, so no easy assembly.
-The same for Zig.
-The same for Crystal.
+`Rust` has a LLVM backend, so no easy assembly.
+The same for `Zig`.
+The same for `Crystal`.
 In Crystal, I coded a "Hello, World!".
-It is 660k and uses VCRUNTIME140.dll, gc.dll and iconv-2.dll.
+It was 660k and used VCRUNTIME140.dll, gc.dll and iconv-2.dll.
 So, apart from the VC-redistributable, you also must ship 2 extra DLL's to make your "Hello, World!" run on a modern PC.
-It's not convenient.
+That's not convenient.
-So, now you understand why Ground is necessary :-)  There is only one CPU in your PC.
+So, now you understand why `Ground` is necessary :-)  There is only one CPU in your PC.
 Get a grip on it and make it dance!

 ## Write your own Programming Language!
 The choices made in Ground might not be to your liking.
 Perhaps you want to use Go as the implementation language or